dannydeezy/lnd-copilot/README.md

 # lnd-copilot
-delegate management of your lnd node to a third party with limited permissions copilot runs alongside lnd and subscribes to commands from a third-party SQS queue
+delegate management of your lnd node to a third party with limited permissions

+copilot runs alongside your lnd node and subscribes to commands from a third-party SQS queue

+permitted operations are configurable by you: for example "open channel, close channel, update channel policy, and rebalance at max ppm X"

 ### setup
 - find a node management specialist like (@dannydeezy)[https://t.me/dannydeezy]